-NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances SERIAL ( default=off ) do the calculation in serial.
-Do not parallelize LOWMEM ( default=off ) lower the memory requirements VERBOSE ( default=off ) write a more detailed output MEAN ( default=off ) take the mean of these variables.
-The final value can be referenced using label.mean
+NUMERICAL DERIVATIVES (default=off) calculate the derivatives for these quantities numerically NOPBC (default=off) ignore the periodic boundary conditions when calculating dis- tances SERIAL (default=off) do the calculation in serial.
+Do not parallelize LOWMEM (default=off) lower the memory requirements TIMINGS (default=off) output information on the timings of the various parts of the cal- culation SWITCH This keyword is used if you want to employ an alternative to the continuous swiching function defined above.

-TOL Alada Iran normal anno lago control de la control TOL this keyword can be used to speed up your calculation.
-When accumulating sums in which the individual terms are numbers inbetween zero and one it is assumed that terms less than a certain tolerance make only a small contribution to the sum.
-They can thus be safely ignored as can the the derivatives wrt SWITCH these small quantities.
-This keyword is used if you want to employ an alternative to the continuous swiching function defined above.
 The following provides information on the switchingfunction that are available.
 When this keyword is present you no longer need the NN, MM, D_0 and R_0 keywords.
-MORE_THAN calculate the number of variables more than a certain target value.
-This quantity is calculated using $\sum_i 1.0 - \sigma(s_i)$ , where $\sigma(s)$ is a switchingfunction.
-The final value can be referenced using label .more_than.
-You can use multiple instances of this keyword i.e. MORE_THAN1, MORE_THAN2, MORE_THAN3 The corresponding values are then referenced using label .more_than-1, label .more_than-2, label .more_than-3 LESS_THAN calculate the number of variables less than a certain target value.
-This quantity is calculated using $\sum_i \sigma(s_i)$ , where $\sigma(s)$ is a switchingfunction.
-The final value can be referenced using label .less_than.
-You can use multiple instances of this keyword i.e. LESS_THAN1, LESS_THAN2, LESS_THAN3 The corresponding values are then referenced using label .less_than-1, label .less_than-2, label .less_than-3 MAX calculate the maximum value.
-To make this quantity continuous the maximum is calculated using $\max = \beta \log \sum_i \exp \left(\frac{s_i}{\beta}\right) \text{ The value of } \beta \text{ in this function is specified using (BETA=} \beta) \text{ The final value can be referenced using } label.max.}$ MIN calculate the minimum value.
-To make this quantity continuous the minimum is calculated using $\min = \frac{\beta}{\log \Sigma_i \exp\left(\frac{\beta}{s_i}\right)} \text{ The value of } \beta in this function is specified using (BETA= $\beta$) The final value can be referenced using label.min.$ BETWEEN calculate the number of values that are within a certain range.
-These quantities are calculated using kernel density estimation as described on histogrambead.
-The final value can be referenced using label.between.
-You can use multiple instances of this keyword i.e. BETWEEN1, BETWEEN2, BETWEEN3 The corresponding values are then referenced using label.between-1, label.between-2, label.between-3
+MEAN take the mean of these variables.
+The final value can be referenced using label .mean.
+You can use multiple instances of this keyword i.e. MEAN1, MEA↔ N2, MEAN3 The corresponding values are then referenced using label .mean-1, label .mean-2, label .mean-3 MORE_THAN calculate the number of variables more than a certain target value.
+This quantity is calculated using $\sum_i 1.0 - \sigma(s_i)$, where $\sigma(s)$ is a switchingfunction.
+The final value can be referenced using label .morethan.
+You can use multiple instances of this keyword i.e. MORE_THAN1, MORE_THAN2, MORE_THA N3 The corresponding values are then referenced using label .morethan-1, label .morethan-2, label .morethan-3 LESS_THAN calculate the number of variables less than a certain target value.
+This quantity is calculated using $\sum_i \sigma(s_i)$, where $\sigma(s)$ is a switchingfunction.
+The final value can be referenced using label .lessthan.
+You can use multiple instances of this keyword i.e. LESS_THAN1, LESS_THAN2, LESS_THAN3 The corresponding values are then referenced using label .lessthan-1, label .lessthan-2, label .lessthan-3